IcaliaLabs/guides/README.md

-# Taikai
+# Icalia Guides
 ===

-Taikai is the code convention used at [Icalia Labs](http://icalialabs.com) to create beautiful and maintanable code to get things done.
+Icalia Guides is the code convention used at [Icalia Labs](http://icalialabs.com) to create beautiful and maintanable code to get things done.

 It includes practices for multiple languages, based on our own experience and experts advice.
 It also includes how to handle code review when working with teammates.